Below we’ve compiled a list of our most commonly asked questions. If your question is not answered below, please contact our customer support team.

 Ultra High-5

-While you can certainly wear the footplate of the Ultra High-5 right over your sock, it is designed to be placed under the insole of your shoe for added stability and comfort.
+The Ultra High-5 is designed to be placed under the insole of your shoe for added stability and comfort.
+For more information watch our Ultra High-5 Fitting Video.

 If your brace is over a year old, one way to test if it needs replaced is to evaluate the hinge area to see if it has become loose.